Medical expert of the article

 Differential diagnosis of hepatitis E

-Differential diagnosis of hepatitis E is carried out between viral hepatitis E and other viral hepatitis, as well as acute fatty hepatosis (in pregnant women).
-In contrast to acute fatty hepatosis, viral hepatitis E is characterized by a significant (more than 20 norms) increase in ALT and ACT activity.
-In acute fatty hepatosis, almost normal transaminase activity is noted, a low level of total protein with a negative test result for anti-HEV IgM.
+Differential diagnostics of hepatitis E is carried out between viral hepatitis E and other viral hepatitis, as well as acute fatty hepatosis (in pregnant women).
+Unlike acute fatty hepatosis, viral hepatitis E is characterized by a significant (more than 20 norms) increase in the activity of ALT and AST.
+In acute fatty hepatosis, almost normal transaminase activity, a low level of total protein with a negative test result for anti-HEV IgM are noted.

 What do need to examine?